RUR Reputation World University Rankings

 The final score of university is equal to the average score on the two indicators above (2010-2017 rankings editions).
-RUR 2018 Reputation Ranking is based directly on the raw reputation data which is the share of total number of votes obtained by a particular institution during 2013-2017 years academic reputation survey.
+RUR 2018-2019 Reputation Rankings are based directly on the raw reputation data which is the share of total number of votes obtained by a particular institution in the framework of an academic reputation survey.

 - If universities share the same score, they are given the same rank.

 This rank is assigned based on the average arithmetic mean of the universities’ interval

 with the same point value.
 For example, if 10 universities in the 100-110 range obtained

 the same score, such universities are given the same rank – 105th.

 - The RUR Reputation ranking is entirely based on special reputational data survey run by